p4lsec/alert-yeeter/README.md

 ```

 ## Preconfigure
 Before starting, you will need to configure your .ini config file.
 The template file is self-explanatory, but for a good tutorial on XPath, see [this walkthrough](https://blog.scrapinghub.com/2016/10/27/an-introduction-to-xpath-with-examples).
-Your final XPath should look like this:
+Your final config should look like this:

 ![config file example](https://p4lsec.files.wordpress.com/2020/10/dar.ini_.jpg)